-- Offers an asynchronous form of education that offers flexibility in student's schedules, pacing and time of day when a student can participate in schooling. - Two cyber coordinators that oversee the cyber program. - Ambridge Area School District teachers. - School supplied electronic device to complete their cyber school work. - Course flexibility so that students can take additional coursework outside of their current schedules, up to ten (10) credits total per year from AASD. - Students can still participate in extra-curricular and sports activities.
+- Offers an asynchronous form of education that offers flexibility in student schedules, pacing and time of day when a student can participate in schooling. - Two cyber coordinators that oversee the cyber program. - Ambridge Area School District teachers. - School supplied electronic device to complete their cyber school work. - Course flexibility so that students can take additional coursework outside of their current schedules. - Students can still participate in extra-curricular and sports activities.